-Alligator attacks man at Ross Barnett Reservoir
+Man suffers minor injuries in ‘incidental contact’ with Alligator

 JACKSON, Miss.
 (WLBT) - Reservoir police are investigating a Rankin County man’s close encounter with an alligator.

-The attack happened Friday evening at Lakeshore Park.
+The incident happened Friday evening at Lakeshore Park.

-It’s not clear if the gator bit the man or caught him with a claw.
+Ricky Flynt with the Mississippi Department of Wildlife Fisheries and Parks released the following statement Saturday.

-Reservoir police are now closing the swimming area until the gator is caught.
+Upon further investigation and interview by the MDWFP with the victim, we have determined that the incident was not an “attack” and in fact, a bite did not occur.
+There was “incidental contact” between the 4-5 foot alligator and the victim as the alligator attempted to escape from under the pier and swam between the legs of the victim, which initiated a struggle resulting in the alligators claws scratching the victim.
+The MDWFP captured and removed the alligator from the immediate vicinity Friday night.
+It was 4 feet 7 inches long.
+The swimming are has been reopened by the Reservoir Parks Department.

 Copyright 2020 WLBT.
 All rights reserved.